 Ordinary Time: November 5th

-Thursday of the Thirty-First Week of Ordinary Time
+Saturday of the Thirty-First Week in Ordinary Time

 Other Commemorations: St. Bertilla, Religious (RM); Feast of the Holy Relics Preserved in the Churches of the Diocese (Hist)